 Founded by family physicians as part of the Israel Association of Family Physicians in the Israeli Medical Association, the Israeli Lifestyle Medicine Society (ILMS) was established in order to promote a healthy lifestyle as a tool for increasing control of health and management of diseases.
 ILMS experts have now created a syllabus for teaching Lifestyle Medicine that has been acknowledged by the Israeli Medical Association.

-The Korean Association of Lifestyle Medicine (KALM) is a non-profit organization founded by multidisciplinary healthcare professionals and represents the Korean Chapter of the Asian Society of Lifestyle Medicine.
-KALM is a partner of the American College of Lifestyle Medicine, European Lifestyle Medicine Organization, Australian Society of Lifestyle Medicine, and the Global Lifestyle Medicine Alliance, and is established to foster the shared goals and primary focus of Lifestyle Medicine: to promote healthier lives and increase more positive health outcomes through life and health-giving lifestyle choices and salutary environments.
+The Korean College of Lifestyle Medicine (KCLM) is a non-profit organisation founded by multidisciplinary healthcare professionals and represents the Korean Chapter of the Asian Society of Lifestyle Medicine, known as ASLM-South Korea.
+KCLM is a partner of the American College of Lifestyle Medicine, European Lifestyle Medicine Organization, Australian Society of Lifestyle Medicine, and the Global Lifestyle Medicine Alliance, and is established to foster the shared goals and primary focus of Lifestyle Medicine: to promote healthier lives and increase more positive health outcomes through life and health-giving lifestyle choices and salutary environments.